Erik Østergaard OBE

 Ramsay was appointed Director of Port Infrastructure & Planning in October 2019.
 He has over 20 years’ experience in a broad range of engineering disciplines and joined CMAL in 2009 as a Civil Engineer.
 In 2012, he took up the role of Head of Civil Engineering, responsible for overseeing the delivery of all CMAL harbour maintenance and infrastructure projects.
 Ramsay is a Chartered Civil Engineer and a Member of the Institution of Civil Engineers; a Chartered Manager and Member of the Chartered Management Institute; and a Fellow of the Institution of Engineers and Shipbuilders in Scotland.

-Morag McNeill is a qualified solicitor with over 25 years’ experience as a corporate lawyer.
-She was a senior partner in McGrigors LLP (now part of Pinsent Masons LLP) and latterly, was General Counsel at Forth Ports plc.
+Morag McNeill is a qualified solicitor with over 35 years’ experience as a corporate lawyer.
+She was a senior partner at McGrigors LLP (now part of Pinsent Masons LLP) and latterly, was General Counsel at Forth Ports plc.
 Morag has extensive experience in the ports and harbours sector and a strong background in corporate governance.
-Ms McNeil is also a board member of Aberdeen Harbour Board, Social Investment Scotland and the Resources Board of the Scottish Government.
-She is also on the board of three charities and holds no other ministerial appointments.
+She is Vice-Chair at Aberdeen Harbour Board, Vice-Chair at Social Investment Scotland, Deputy Chair at Heriot-Watt University and Chair of The Edinburgh Academy.
+Morag is also a board member at Scottish Event Campus Limited, which owns and operates the SSE Hydro, and FARE Scotland, a charity based in Easterhouse.

 Paul Croucher holds an MBA in Banking and Finance and was elected a Fellow of the Institute of Banking and Finance Services in 2009.
 Paul has private sector leadership experience in corporate banking, with previous divisional director roles at Lloyds Banking Group, Royal Bank of Scotland and BNP Paribas.
 Paul has held several non-executive director roles, with current roles including the Isle of Man Steam Packet (ferry) Company, where he is the shareholder representative, and he is a Board Member and Finance Chair of a multi-academy education trust in England.